tango-controls/rfc/5/README.md

  A Property is a persisted item of Tango that is mainly used for configuration purposes.
 4 types of properties exist:

- *  Class property: a property that is attached to a Device Class (cf RFC-9).
-This property is accessible from all devices of the class
+ *  Class Property: a Property related to a Device Class (cf RFC-2).
- *  Device property: a property that is attached to a Device (RFC-2).
-This property is accessible from only one device
+ *  Device Property: a Property related to a Device (RFC-2).
- *  Attribute property: a property that is attached to an Attribute (RFC-4).
+ *  Attribute Property: a Property related to an Attribute (RFC-4).
- *  Free property: a property to persist data that is not related to any Tango class, device or attribute.
+ *  Free Property: a Property defined for the entire Control System (RFC-1) i.e not related to any Class, Device or Attribute.

 ### Goals